Autotransfusion: Medical uses

 Autotransfusion is intended for use in situations characterized by the loss of one or more units of blood and may be particularly advantageous for use in cases involving rare blood groups, risk of infectious disease transmission, restricted homologous blood supply or other medical situations for which the use of homologous blood is contraindicated.
 Autotransfusion is commonly used intraoperatively and postoperatively.
 Intraoperative autotransfusion refers to recovery of blood lost during surgery or the concentration of fluid in an extracorporeal circuit.
 Postoperative autotransfusion refers to the recovery of blood in the extracorporeal circuit at the end of surgery or from aspirated drainage.
 Further clinical research in the form of randomized controlled trials is required to determine the effectiveness and safety of this procedure due abdominal or thoracic trauma surgery.
+For elective surgeries, cell salvage techniques may not be linked to more negative outcomes or adverse effects and there is weak evidence indicating that this approach may reduce the chances that the person needs an allogenic transfusion.